composer/windows-setup/README.md

 Composer-Setup downloads and installs [Composer][composer] so you can use it easily from the command line.

+* it looks for PHP on your computer
 * it adds PHP to the path
 * it installs Composer globally - just type `composer` from any location to use it
-* it can be run from Command Prompt, Git Bash, Msys, Msys2 and Cygwin (including cygwin php)
+* it lets you use the Command Prompt, Git Bash, Msys, Msys2 and Cygwin (including cygwin php)
-* it can be installed silently for unattended installations
+* it can be deployed unattended for silent installs/uninstalls

 [Download][download] and run the latest release and in the majority of cases this is all you need to do.
 The install process is described in more detail below.